mattpe/wbma/docs/w1-first-app.md

     * `npm install -g expo-cli`
     * `expo init MyApp`
         * choose 'blank' template
-        * if this fails on Windows, use cmd instead of GitBash
+        * if this fails on Windows due to missing interactive mode, use cmd instead of Git Bash
 1. Test that app works; run it and open in browser
-   - `cd MyApp`
+    * `cd MyApp`
-   - `npm start`
+    * `npm start`
-1. Create a remote git repository and push your app there
+1. Create a remote git repository (Github) and push your app there

 **b.**

 1. Install ESlint to your project `npm i --save-dev eslint eslint-plugin-react eslint-plugin-react-native babel-eslint`
-1. Initialize ESlint: `./node_modules/.bin/eslint --init` or `node node_modules\eslint\bin\eslint.js --init`
+1. Initialize ESlint: `./node_modules/.bin/eslint --init` or `node node_modules\eslint\bin\eslint.js --init` (note: needs an interactive shell and does not work in Git Bash on Windows.
+Use cmd or VSCode's terminal instead.)
     * Choose:
         1. To check syntax, find problems, and enforce code style
         1. JavaScript modules (import/export)
         1. React
+        1. No TypeScript
         1. Browser
         1. Use a popular style guide
         1. Google
         1. JavaScript
         1. Y
 1. Modify .eslintrc.js:

    ```JavaScript
     module.exports = {
       'parser': 'babel-eslint',